demisto/content/Packs/CommonScripts/Scripts/ReadPDFFileV2/README.md

-Loads a PDF file's content and metadata into context.
+Load a PDF file's content and metadata into context.
+Supports extraction of hashes, urls, and emails when available.

 ## Script Data